damiendevienne/ftd-als/README.md

 ## Citation

-If you use this code or data, please cite the accompanying paper:
+If you use this code, please cite the accompanying paper:

 > "Age-dependent carrier probability of the C9orf72 repeat expansion"
-> Authors: D. de Vienne & D.M. de Vienne
+> Authors: D. de Vienne & D.M. de Vienne [TO BE UPDATED]

-> Published: [Insert publication details here]
+## References

+Murphy NA, Arthur KC, Tienari PJ, Houlden H, Chiò A, Traynor BJ.
+Age-related penetrance of the C9orf72 repeat expansion.
+Sci Rep. 2017;7(1):2116.
+Published 2017 May 18. doi:10.1038/s41598-017-02364-1

 ## License